Asset Accounts

 - Applying the NPV of expected resource rents

 Where individual transferable quotas (ITQs) are used and traded, the total market value of all quotas may approximate the value of the aquatic resource[56].
 However, quota markets are often imperfect, and quota values may not reflect the full value of the underlying resource.
 The SEEA CF notes that "because of market imperfections (barriers to entry in the form of specialized fixed assets, knowledge of fishing grounds, etc.), a lack of liquidity in the markets, and uncertainties in the statistical assumptions required for net present value calculations", different approaches "are unlikely to give the same result in practice"[57].
+In practice, this means compilers should document which method they used and why, rather than assuming that any single approach gives the "right" answer.

 3.4.2 Mineral and energy resources

 Mineral and energy resources in the ocean domain include offshore oil and gas deposits, seabed minerals (including polymetallic nodules, cobalt-rich ferromanganese crusts, and seafloor massive sulphides), sand and gravel, and other extractable minerals[58].
+Unlike fish stocks, these resources do not regenerate on human timescales -- every unit extracted is permanent depletion.

 Physical asset accounts for minerals.
 Asset accounts for mineral and energy resources record the opening stock, discoveries, extractions, reappraisals, and closing stock[60].
 Because these are non-renewable resources with no natural growth, depletion equals extraction.
 Measurement units vary by resource type (barrels for oil, cubic metres for gas, tonnes for minerals).